Rajpratik71/linux-manPages/snap.md

               Put snap in classic mode and disable security confinement

        --revision
               Install the given revision of a snap, to which you must have developer access

        --dangerous
-              Install the given snap file even if there are  no  pre-acknowl‐ edged  signatures for it, meaning it was not verified and could be dangerous (--devmode implies this)
+              Install the given snap file even if there are no pre-acknowledged signatures for it, meaning it was not verified and could be dangerous (--devmode implies this)

        --unaliased
               Install the given snap without enabling its automatic aliases